nonpartisan09/class_scheduler/README.md

 manually by non-profit staff, who do not have the capacity to provide matching/scheduling services.

-**Purpose:** Build a Rails app that lets students schedule naturalization classes with volunteers.
+**Purpose:** Build a Rails app that lets clients schedule naturalization classes with volunteers.

 ## Minimum Viable Product